The copyright clock keeps ticking

 And then we started worrying.
 Because, of course, since copyright law is a matter of statute, and any statute can always be amended…9 Yeah, as of 1 January 2020, we were supposed to get another year’s worth of goodies.
 But — ulp — Congress could still foul it up.

-For now, at least, the copyright clock is still ticking…
+For now, at least, that copyright clock is still ticking…

 - Ibid. ↩